 “Just when it seemed that the ball of fire would fall upon and destroy them, the miracle ceased and the sun resumed its normal place in the sky …When the people arose from the ground, cries of astonishment were heard on all sides.
 Their clothes, which had been soaking wet and muddy, now were clean and dry.
 Many of the sick and crippled had been cured of their afflictions” (Our Lady of Fatima’s Peace Plan From Heaven, 1983, 7, 8).

 This “solar miracle” has been reported at several Marian apparition sites where the sun seemed to dance, spin or appeared like the communion host, and people looked directly at it without suffering eye damage.
 It happened in Puerto Rico in 1991 before a crowd of 100,000.
 It also happened in the Philippines in 1993 before a crowd of 300,000.
-Similar events was recorded in places like Medjugorje, Denver, Texas and Bosnia.
-According to the Queen of heaven, which Catholicism bows to, more miracles are still coming.
+Similar events were also recorded in places like Medjugorje, Denver, Texas and Bosnia.
+According to the Queen of heaven, which Catholicism bows to, more miracles are on the way.
 In a message received by a seer, she said:

 “My sign is emerging.
 God wills it thus.
 Only my children recognize it, as it reveals itself in secrecy, and they praise the Eternal One for it.
 Today I cannot reveal my power to the whole world.
 I must withdraw with my children.
 In secrecy I will perform miracles on the souls until the number of sacrifices has become full.
 Then I can reveal myself to the whole world” (Thomas Petrisko, Call of the Ages, 1995, 303).

-Now, was that a miracle or a demonic torment?
-The idea of stigmata rests on the theory that some people can pay for sins like Jesus, but the Bible makes it clear that Christ has paid the full penalty for sin “In whom we have redemption through his blood, the forgiveness of sins, according to the riches of his grace” (Eph.
+The idea of stigmata rests on the theory that some people can pay for sins like Jesus, but the Bible makes it clear that Christ has paid the full penalty for sin.
+“In whom we have redemption through his blood, the forgiveness of sins, according to the riches of his grace” (Eph.
 1:7).
 There’s nothing left for sinners to pay to receive the full pardon offered by God’s grace.
 Besides, no man can pay the penalty Jesus paid because its an infinite penalty.
 The stigmata is either a self-induced fraud or demonic miracle.

 Julia Kim, a Catholic mystic in Korea, claims that the host changes into real flesh in her mouth.
 A Catholic church in Venezuela also reported that their host pulsates and squirms within its glass monstrance, like a live human flesh.
 In 2005, two hosts in a church in Naju were suspended mid-air by themselves and later dropped to the floor and became bloody.
 These “miracles” are attempting to accentuate the Catholic belief in transubstantiation and as a result, cannibalism and idolatry.
 Not a good arrangement.

 There have been cases of oils, water or sweet fragrance exuding from statues or icons.
-Catholic pilgrims once rushed to Our Lady of Velankanni, India, where “holy water” was exuding from the foot of a crucifix.
-While they were collecting this “holy water” with ecstasy, a skeptic, Sanal Edamarku successfully debunked this “miracle” by demonstrating that the water droplets exuding from the feet of “Jesus” at this crucifix came from a drainage in a nearby washroom through capillary action.
-Sanal soon became a target of angry Catholics calling for his arrest, for ripping their sacred cow into shreds (Dispatches for Culture Wars, 2012/04/17).
+Catholic pilgrims once rushed to Our Lady of Velankanni, India, few years ago, where “holy water” was exuding from the foot of a crucifix.
+While they were collecting this “holy water” with joy, a skeptic, Sanal Edamarku successfully debunked this “miracle” by demonstrating that the water droplets exuding from the feet of “Jesus” at this crucifix came from a drainage in a nearby washroom through capillary action.
+Sanal soon became a target of angry Catholics calling for his arrest, for ripping their sacred cow into shreds.

 3. The focus.
 When a miracle came from God in the Bible, the long result is praise, awe or fear of His majesty.